apache/ignite/.github/PULL_REQUEST_TEMPLATE.md

 we ask you to ensure the following steps have been taken:

 ### The Contribution Checklist
-- [ ] The JIRA ticket has been associated with the pull request
+- [ ] There is a JIRA ticket associated with the pull request.
+- [ ] The web link to the pull request attached to the JIRA ticket.
-- [ ] The JIRA ticket has the _Patch Available_ state
+- [ ] The JIRA ticket has the _Patch Available_ state.
-- [ ] The pull request briefly describes changes that have been made
+- [ ] The pull request body describes changes that have been made.
+The description explains _WHAT_ and _WHY_ was made instead of _HOW_.
-- [ ] The pull request title has the following pattern e.g. `IGNITE-12407: Java thin client.
+- [ ] The pull request title treated as the final commit message.
+The following pattern must be used: `IGNITE-12407: Java thin client.
 Cluster API support`
-- [ ] Commits have the following pattern
-e.g. `IGNITE-12835: Thin client.
-Compute support added`
-- [ ] A reviewer has been asked for the review through the JIRA comments (see [the Maintainers list](https://cwiki.apache.org/confluence/display/IGNITE/How+to+Contribute#HowtoContribute-ReviewProcessandMaintainers))
+- [ ] A reviewer has been mentioned through the JIRA comments (see [the Maintainers list](https://cwiki.apache.org/confluence/display/IGNITE/How+to+Contribute#HowtoContribute-ReviewProcessandMaintainers))
-- [ ] The pull request has been checked by the Teamcity Bot and the `green visa` applied to the JIRA ticket (see [TC.Bot: Check PR](https://mtcga.gridgain.com/prs.html))
+- [ ] The pull request has been checked by the Teamcity Bot and the `green visa` attached to the JIRA ticket (see [TC.Bot: Check PR](https://mtcga.gridgain.com/prs.html))

 ### Notes
 - [How to Contribute](https://cwiki.apache.org/confluence/display/IGNITE/How+to+Contribute)